matthew-monaco/matthew-monaco.github.io/writings.md

 #### <a style="color: green">By me</a>

- <a href="https://www.conservatoiredeparis.fr/sites/default/files/Recherche-Editions/TEP_MONACO_2021.pdf" style="color: black">Towards phenomenological models of contemporary music (in French)</a>

  <a href="https://www.conservatoiredeparis.fr/sites/default/files/Recherche-Editions/TEP_MONACO_2021.pdf" style="color: black">Towards phenomenological models of contemporary music (in <font size="2">FRENCH</font>)</a>

 ***

 #### <a style="color: green">About me</a>

- <a href="/interview-with-camille-lienhard" style="color: black">The Dialectic of Framing and Listening: Interview with Camille Lienhard (in French)</a>

  <a href="/interview-with-camille-lienhard" style="color: black">The Dialectic of Framing and Listening: Interview with Camille Lienhard (in <font size="2">FRENCH</font>)</a>